 No wonder many of us don’t sleep so well!
 With all that’s going on right beneath us as we sleep every night, it shouldn’t be too surprising that we wake up with a stuffy nose, dry throat and even a morning cough.
 And those are just the symptoms we notice.
 Bacteria, fungi and chemicals can cause health issues that may not have any obvious symptoms.
 Even if you wake up feeling rested and refreshed, your lungs and skin could still be affected by that innocent looking mattress.

-Good Housekeeping recommends that you vacuum your mattress every three to six months, while other sources recommend mattress vacuuming on a monthly basis.
-If someone does have allergies in your home, you may need to vacuum more frequently to remove all that dust and other allergens.
-At the very least, you should make mattress vacuuming a part of your seasonal cleaning.
+Good Housekeeping recommends you vacuum your mattress every three-to-six months, while other sources recommend mattress vacuuming on a monthly basis.
+If someone has allergies in your home, you may need to vacuum more frequently to remove dust and other allergens.
+At the very least, make mattress vacuuming a part of your seasonal cleaning.
 When you clean up any spills or spots after vacuuming, make sure you give your mattress time to dry before putting on any bedding.

-In addition to vacuuming your mattress, it certainly doesn’t hurt to disinfect your bed as part of your routine mattress cleaning.
+Besides vacuuming your mattress, disinfect your bed as part of your routine mattress cleaning.
 Choose a safe, antibacterial spray and avoid using bleach.
 Bleach is too harsh for the fabric on most mattresses.
-The goal is to clean the surface of the mattress without letting it get wet since that can lead to mold or mildew.
+The goal is to clean the surface of the mattress without letting it get wet since moisture can lead to mold or mildew.
 For disinfectant sprays, spritz lightly across the surface of the mattress, then wipe with a clean cloth that’s been dipped in warm water and thoroughly wrung out.
 Be sure to give your mattress plenty of time to dry.

 Mattress Vacuuming Best Practices

 Controlling and eliminating dust mites, preventing the build-up of fungi and bacteria and clearing out all those other pollutants requires a regular mattress vacuuming schedule.
-While you can handle this cleaning chore yourself, you may want to consider using a cleaning service experienced in cleaning for health.
-If you go the DIY route, make sure to use a vacuum with HEPA filtration to capture more allergens and prevent any by-products from getting into the air.
+While you can handle this cleaning chore yourself, you may want to use a professional cleaning service experienced in cleaning for health.
+If you go the DIY route, use a vacuum with HEPA filtration to capture more allergens and prevent any by-products from getting into the air.

 - Be sure that the hoses and entire vacuuming route through your vacuum are clear of obstructions and securely connected for maximum suction.
 You want to remove as much of the dust and other pollutants as possible.